Name: Jennifer Rubin

 How does this experience compare to other jobs you’ve had in the past?

-When I first started at Discover, I was the coverage attorney for customer service and engagement which was an excellent entrée into the Discover value system as it relates to the customer.
-I have never worked for a company that puts the customer first and places such pride, emphasis and care behind the end-to-end customer experience journey.
+When I first started at Discover, I was the coverage attorney for customer service and engagement.
+This was an excellent entrée into the Discover value system as it relates to the customer.
+I have never worked for a company that puts the customer first.
+Discover places such pride, emphasis and care behind the end-to-end customer experience journey.

 What are some of the benefits of working at Discover?